bregman-arie/rhoci/README.md

 ## Quick start

-To run RHOCI server:
+Before running the server and the agent, you first need to set up a configuration (`/etc/rhoci/rhoci.conf`) The most basic configuration is:

+jenkins:
+  url: <Jenkins URL>
+  user: <Jenkins username>
+  password: <Jenkins API token>

+Once the configuration is in place, run the following command to start the server:

     rhoci-server

-To run RHOCI Jenkins agent:
+To run RHOCI Jenkins agent, run the following:

     rhoci-agent

 ## Developer Guide